YouBase/white-paper/distributed-storage.md

 ### Revision - Document Hash

 A revision is similiar to a revision in CouchDB.
 In YouBase, however, the revision is always a hash of the data and link field.
-Any updates to a node need to reference the document revision that they are updating as "\_lastrev" which is included in the hash creating "\_rev".
+Any updates to a node need to reference the document revision they are updating as "\_lastrev" which is included in the hash creating "\_rev".

-YouBase will always return the most recent revision of any document unless a specific revision is requested.
-All revisions should be kept allowing us to see the entire history of a nodes data or see what it's data was at any point in time.
+YouBase will return the most recent revision of any document unless a specific revision is requested.
+Revisions should be kept to allow viewing of the entire history of a nodes data.

 ### Notaries